ahmedalkinanimo/DataAnalysisPython/README.md

 # DataAnalysisPython

-Data Visualization: Use Python libraries like Matplotlib or Seaborn to create interactive and informative data visualizations.
-This project will help you learn how to analyze and present data in a clear and concise manner.
+Data Analysis: Use Python libraries like Pandas and Numpy to analyze and manipulate large datasets.
+This project will help you learn how to work with data and how to draw meaningful conclusions from it.